-Bengal cats are known to be vocal cats, but this is not necessarily a consistent breed trait, nor is it something that comes from their hybrid ancestry.
+Bengal cats are known to be vocal, but this is not necessarily a consistent breed trait, nor is it something from their hybrid ancestry.
 In over 20 years of breeding Bengal cats, we have had some vocal Bengal cats and many not-so-vocal Bengals cats.
 Regardless of whether you want a vocal Bengal, you are likely to find one that suits your wishes - talk to the breeder about the parents' vocal tendencies.
-As long as you do your part in keeping the cat mentally and physically stimulated, your Bengal should be quiet if you sought one from a quiet lineage.
+As long as you do your part in mentally and physically stimulating the cat, your Bengal should be quiet if you seek one from a quiet lineage.
 For clarification, this article focuses on spayed and neutered pet Bengal cats.
-Unfixed cats of both genders are vocal without a doubt as they need to make their presence known to both potential mates and rivals.
+Unfixed cats of both genders are vocal, without a doubt, as they must make their presence known to potential mates and rivals.

-First of all, let's dispel the myth that Bengals are vocal because they come from wild ancestry.
+First, let's dispel the myth that Bengals are vocal because they come from wild ancestry.
 That isn't true.
 Think about it, are wild cats vocal when they are not searching for a mate?
-No. Noise attracts predators, and Leopard cats are a potential prey species to many larger predators.
+No. Noise attracts predators, and leopard cats are a potential prey species to many larger predators.
 Small cat species fall into the category of being both a predator and a prey species, and due to this, it is not in their nature to make any unnecessary noise.
 When they call during mating season, they put their life at risk by revealing their location.
 We own a couple of first-generation Bengal hybrids; these cats rarely vocalize unless they are in heat.
 In addition, most of their infant baby kittens do not vocalize.
-Kitten vocalization can be one of the most confusing experiences for an early generation mother.
-Her instinct knows that silence is necessary for survival.
-Sometimes a second generation mother can become distressed and confused if her third-generation offspring make more noise than she is comfortable with.
+Kitten vocalization can be one of the most confusing experiences for an early-generation mother.
+Her instinct is that silence is necessary for survival.
+Sometimes a second-generation mother can become distressed and confused if her third-generation offspring make more noise than she is comfortable with.
 Our experience has been that the earlier the generation of the kitten, the quieter they are.
 This makes sense when you consider the importance of silence for survival in the wild.
-The quieter the babies are, the less likely their nest location will be revealed; this increases their chance of survival.

-However, we do believe that excessive vocalization is hereditary, but it is coming from the domestic side of a Bengal cat's heritage, not the Leopard cat side.
-Through observation, we know that our cats down from the cattery Rosettea tend to be a bit more talkative than our cats that do not have Rosettea lineage in them.
+However, we believe that excessive vocalization is hereditary, but it comes from the domestic side of a Bengal cat's heritage, not the leopard cat side.
+Through observation, we know that our cats down from the cattery Rosettea tend to be a bit more talkative than our cats that do not have Rosettea lineage.
 We've worked with two different Rosettea-line stud cats over the years.
 Our direct offspring of those Rosettea sires tended to be more chatty than their quieter mother.
-That extra level of talkativeness can be bred back out by selecting a non-talkative partner for them, but it can also continue to pass down to the next generation as well.
-I can see how if one were to breed two talkative cats together, the result would likely be more consistency in the verbose nature of the offspring.
+That extra level of talkativeness can be bred back out by selecting a non-talkative partner for them, but it can also continue to pass down to the next generation.
+If one were to breed two talkative cats together, the result would likely be more consistency in the verbose nature of the offspring.

 The majority of our cats, however, are not excessively talkative.
 Most of our cats, not all, will talk back when we talk to them and engage in a brief conversation.
-The cats will certainly talk when food is being prepared or when they think food should be prepared.
+The cats will undoubtedly talk about when food is being prepared or when they think it should be prepared.
 Some will give a meow if they want to greet you when you return home or get up in the morning, but typically this is paired with physical contact.
-So the cat will stand up to greet us and say hello while doing so.
+So the cat will stand up to greet us and say hello.
 Sometimes they chatter while watching the birds outside.

 How can you stop your Bengal Cat from talking so much?

-Even if you have a Bengal that is genetically prone to talking more than average, you can control their talking.
+Even if you have a Bengal genetically prone to talking more than average, you can control their talking.
 The first thing you may want to do is rule out any medical reasons for a talkative cat.
-Assuming that there is no medical condition causing the talking and considering that the Bengal is a high energy, highly intelligent breed of cat, it is likely the cause of its excessive and inappropriately timed taking has its roots in boredom.
+Assuming that there is no medical condition causing the talking and considering that the Bengal is a high-energy, highly-intelligent breed of cat, it is likely the cause of its excessive and inappropriately timed taking has its roots in boredom.
 Cries out of boredom or loneliness are the "constant cat meowing or crying [that] usually starts after you go to bed and continues until you respond or she gets tired of calling out for attention" (Kelley).
-This means you can modify this behavior and adjust it to your liking, but it will take some effort.
-Because Bengal cats are highly intelligent and high energy cats, they are more likely to become bored, which increases their chances of meowing too much out of boredom.
+This means you can modify and adjust this behavior to your liking, but it will take some effort.
+Because Bengal cats are highly-intelligent and high-energy, they are more likely to become bored, increasing their chances of meowing too much out of boredom.

 How Feeding affects Meowing